 Most bites resolve within one to two weeks.
 Treatment focuses on relieving symptoms, and include:

-Bed bugs are experts at hiding.
-Their slim flat bodies allow them to fit into the smallest of spaces and stay there for long periods of time, even without a blood meal.
-Bed bugs are usually transported from place to place as people travel.
-The bed bugs travel in the seams and folds of luggage, overnight bags, folded clothes, bedding, furniture, and anywhere else where they can hide.
+They are experts at hiding!
+Their slim flat bodies allow them to fit into the smallest of spaces and stay there for long periods of time, even without a meal.
+Theyare usually transported from place to place as people travel.
+They travel in the seams and folds of luggage, overnight bags, folded clothes, bedding, furniture, and anywhere else where they can hide.
 Most people do not realize they are transporting stow-away bed bugs as they travel from location to location.
 Once they are in your home, getting rid of bed bugs must become your priority.

 Everyone is at risk for getting bed bugs when visiting an infected area.
-However, anyone who travels frequently and shares living and sleeping quarters where other people have previously slept has a higher risk of being bitten and or spreading a bed bug infestation.
+However, anyone who travels frequently and shares living quarters where other people have previously slept has a higher risk of being bitten and spreading a bed bug infestation.